Updated on May 5, 2022

 Denver, CO

 A one hundred percent Queer- and women-owned brewery in Denver, CO, Goldspot Brewing Company has become a pillar in the community.
 It’s a brewery with an interesting trajectory.
 For example, Goldspot wasn’t always Queer- and women-owned.
 Now-owner Kelissa Heiber (who identifies as Queer) moved to Denver to attend the Applied Craft Brewing Program at Regis University in 2012.
 After school, a stint at TRVE Brewing led to a bartending job at Goldspot Brewing, where Heiber would move on to assistant brewer and then head brewer.
 At the time, Matt Hughes and Alex Sward owned the brewery.
-But in 2018, the duo sold to Ryan and Winnie DuBois with Heiber purchasing a thirty-percent stake.
-In Feburary 2021, Heiber bought out the DuBois to assume full ownership, making Goldspot a one hundred percent Queer- and women-owned brewery.
+But in 2018, the duo sold to Ryan and Winnie DuBois, with Heiber purchasing a thirty-percent stake.
+In February 2021, Heiber bought out the DuBois to assume full ownership, making Goldspot a one hundred percent Queer- and women-owned brewery.

 Guardian Brewing Company